armory/documentation/_spinnaker_install_admin_guides/prometheus-monitoring.md

 Armory recommends using a monitoring solution to confirm the health of Spinnaker for every production instance.
 This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack along with enabling monitoring sidecars for the Spinnaker microservices.
 These sidecar pods provide a metrics endpoint that Prometheus reads and Grafana graphs.
 Additional Prometheus and Grafana configuration is necessary to make them production-grade, and this configuration is not a part of this document.

-## Prerequisites
+## Assumptions

 * You are familiar with Prometheus and Grafana
 * Spinnaker is deployed in the spinnaker-system namespace
-* Prometheus and Grafana are deployed in the monitoring namespace
+* Prometheus and Grafana are (or will be) deployed in the monitoring namespace

 ## Use `kube-prometheus` to create a monitoring stack